 4/6/1913 She went to Epsom Derby and planned to sabotage the king’s horse in the race by throwing herself in front of it.
 She died 4 days later.

-She also came into the house of Commons came in hid in ventilation shaft 36 hrs.
+She also came into the House of Commons and came in hid in a ventilation shaft for 36 hrs.
 Till found by police.
 Suffragette my ambition is to get into the house to ask a question.
 House of Commons.

-The Movement needed to Mobilise public opinion, get their interest in the “Votes for Women Campaign.
+The Movement needed to Mobilise public opinion and get their interest in the “Votes for Women Campaign.
 A Few hundred thousand spectators were being pulled into events like this.

-August of that year WW1 broke out.
-Women’s groups of the suffrage movement unanimously decided to backbench activism and pull together to make total focus to the war effort.
-This indirectly showed that women were able to run the fort when the men were away and how they too could adapt and fill roles which previously men did.
-It also showed them being “professional” not the activists.
+In August of that year, WWI broke out.
+Women’s groups of the suffrage movement unanimously decided to backbench activism and pull together to make total focus on the war effort.
+This indirectly showed that women were able to run the fort when the men were away and how they too could adapt and fill roles that previously men did.
+It also showed them being “professionals” not activists.